TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

     frameborder="0">
 </iframe>

 We see how drastically Africa improves over the period.
 Meanwhile, the countries which are leading the pack in 1960, like the Scandinavia, Australia, Japan and Canada are still at the top in 2020.
 However, the gap between the top and the bottom has been reduced significantly.
+This is a positive development for global health equity.
 Worth noticing is also the unparalleled improvement in China, which has gone from a life expectancy of 33 years in 1960 to 78 years in 2020.
 To better illustrate the sheer magnitude of this development we made the following bar-chart.

 <iframe src="/bokeh.html"
     sandbox="allow-same-origin allow-scripts"